HABITABLE

 Proof of Concept

-A key outcome was developing two communications assets for Bloomberg Philanthropies’ Beyond Petrochemicals Campaign (BPC)—one of several new funders that the rebrand helped attract.
-The first, a policy brief, translated Habitable’s complex research on plastics in building materials into an accessible, visually-driven format.
-Promoted at the UN Global Plastics Treaty negotiations (INC 5.2) in Geneva, Switzerland and translated into French and Spanish, it marked the organization’s shift from technical authority to global thought leader.
+A visually-driven policy brief translated complex research on plastics in building materials into an accessible format and was promoted at the UN Global Plastics Treaty negotiations (INC 5.2) in Geneva, Switzerland.
+Translated into French and Spanish, it marked Habitable’s shift from technical authority to global thought leader.

 The Impact